 London is one of the most unique cities of the world, known for its glorified history and past.
 Every corner of the city has been carefully restored and narrates its vivid story.
-One of the most popular streets of London, the Oxford Street has many lesser known facts and stories about it.
+One of the most popular streets of London and one of the Europe’s busiest shopping destination in London UK.
+The Oxford Street has many lesser known facts and stories about it.
 These interesting stories will definitely charm the curious tourist.
 This street is also popular as the longest street in Europe and is located at an easily accessible location from the hotels in Shoreditch.
 To explore this iconic street to the fullest you can book your stay in the comfortable and luxurious M by Montcalm Shoreditch London Tech City hotel.
 This hotel is ideally located close transport options, offers all modern facilities and amenities along with unmatched hospitality.
 The Oxford Street runs between Marble Arch to Tottenham Court Road.

 The Christmas lights

 The Oxford Street is decorated with lights in the most breath-taking fashion all over the world.
 Every year the Christmas lights are switched on by a celebrity in the month of November and illuminate the streets till the beginning of January.
 Every year the display of lights leaves the spectators awestruck and its beauty makes waves all over the world.
 The only time these lights were not switched on was during the economic recession in the 1960s and the 1970s.
 Plus, the light’s switching on date was postponed to mourn for the death of JFK and for Kylie Minogue’s touring schedule.